COMMERCIAL TERMS OF SALE

 - give written notice to the Supplier of any alleged irregularities in quantity or description or any faults or defects in respect of any within five (5) working days of delivery.

 - (c) The Customer must return a signed ‘Goods Received acknowledgement’ as provided by the Supplier with the Goods, to the Supplier within 24 hours of delivery by either fax or email

 - (a) The Supplier may provide the Customer with a delivery notice for each delivery which particularises the goods delivered and the amount payable for those goods.

-- (b) On the last day of each month, the Supplier will issue an invoice for all goods supplied to the Customer within that month.
+- (b) For each and every order placed by the Customer, the Supplier will issue an invoice for all goods supplied to the Customer.

 - (c) The Customer must pay any amount owing under any invoice within five (5) business days of receipt of that invoice.